heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 ### Can I use this encryption method to protect password?

-Nope.
+Absolutely, no!

 To secure a user password, the best practice is to implement a **one-way hashing algorithm technique**.
 This implementation is irreversible.
-Unlike the encryptions, they are formulated to be able to be decrypted.
+Unlike the encryptions, they are formulated to be decryptable.
 In PHP, it's recommended to use the built-in functions to securely hash the user password such as [password_hash](http://php.net/manual/en/function.password-hash.php) or [crypt](http://php.net/manual/en/function.crypt.php).

-On my previous PHP app development, I used this custom function to **hash** a user password:
+On my previous PHP apps development, I used this custom function to **hash** a user password:

 ```php
 <?php